CountKiro/PMBalatroMod/README.md

 ## What is in the latest update?

 ### Texture pack
-- Improvements on jokers textures (such as R Corp gang)
+- Improvements on some Joker textures
-- Main menu logo should be applied automatically
-- Improvements on playing card skins
+- Improvements to Joker backgrounds and frames
-- Option to change deck skin versions
+- Updated the Negative Shader effect to instead have a Sepia tone
 - Minor bugfixes

 ### [NEW!]
 Content mod
+- Added 43 new Jokers (now up to 98 total)
+- Added 1 new Deck (now up to 8 total)
-- Added 36 new jokers
+- Added 1 new Spectral Card (now up to 4 total)
-- Added 4 new decks
+- Added 1 new Enhancement (now up to 2 total)
-- Added 2 new spectral cards
+- Added 1 new Partner (now up to 4 total)
+- Reworked Meltdown mechanics
-- Partner API support
+- Improvements to Partner textures
-- Card Sleeve support
-- Talisman compatibility
+- Changed some sprites to reflect changes to the Mark of Cain (some will still use the Supernatural one)
+- Changed some Joker effects

 ### Music mod
 - New music was added for the Content mod
-- New option for normal speed music

 ## FAQ